pauldotknopf/bulwark/README.md

 * `"AutoMergePullRequests"`: If all the required approvers have approved, you can configure Bulwark to auto merge the merge request.
 You might want to update your `Project > Settings > Repository > Protected Branches` settings to only authorize Bulwark to merge your merge requests to your desired branch.
 * `"MergeCommitMessage"`: Self explanatory, empty if you want GitLab to auto-generate a merge commit message.
 * `"ShouldRemoveSourceBranch"`: Self explanatory, empty if you want to let GitLab to use the configured value for the merge request.
+* `"UseHttp"`: Use http to clone git repositories.
+Otherwise, ssh.

 ### Repository cache